BUTSpeechFIT/ASR-hybrid-decoding/README.md

 1) LibriSpeech https://github.com/kaldi-asr/kaldi/tree/master/egs/librispeech
 2) Wall Street Journal https://github.com/kaldi-asr/kaldi/tree/master/egs/wsj

 First run kaldi recepies and then on top of them you can run hybrid decoding as presented here.
-The file structure in this repository is the same as kaldi file structure, so it suffices to copy scripts from this repository to corresponding folders in your kaldi system build
+The file structure in this repository is the same as kaldi file structure, so it suffices to copy scripts from this repository to corresponding folders in your kaldi system build.
+After that, run run_hybrid_decoding.sh script, which will build the hybrid decoding graph and perform the decofing.